Markishaaa/ConvenientMC/README.md

 All items that can be colored (like concrete, glass, candles) can now be recolored.
 - Recipes are the same as when coloring them the first time, but now you can use any colored item with a specific dye to recolor it.
 - You can drop any colored stained clay into a cauldron with water to wash the color off (turns it into "minecraft:terracotta").
 Washing away color also consumes water from the cauldron (same as washing the color of a leather armor piece would).
 A third of a stack lowers one level of water in a cauldron (1 full stack will consume all of the water).

+### 9. Breedable Parrots
+Parrots are now breedable entities.
+You can feed two tamed parrots with a pumpkin or a melon seed and one of the parrots will drop a parrot egg.
+When thrown, it hatches a parrot.
+Parrot's variant is randomly chosen between one of the parent's variants.

 ## Installation